Veal Stock Recipe

 - Make a bouquet garni by tying the thyme, parsley stems, bay leaf and celery inside sections of leek.

-- Rinse veal bones in cold water and transfer to a heavy-bottomed stockpot.
+- Rinse veal bones in cold water and transfer them to a heavy-bottomed stockpot.

 - Add enough cold water to the pot to completely cover the bones — about 5 quarts.

-- Bring pot to a boil, then immediately drain and rinse bones.
+- Bring the pot to a boil, then immediately drain and rinse the bones.

-- Return the blanched bones to the pot and again cover with fresh, cold water.
+- Return the blanched bones to the pot and again cover them with fresh, cold water.

-- Simmer for about 4-5 hours, continuing to skim the impurities that rise to the surface.
+- Simmer for 4 to 5 hours, continuing to skim the impurities that rise to the surface.
 Liquid will evaporate, so make sure there's always enough water to cover the bones.

 - Remove from the heat and strain the stock through a sieve lined with a few layers of cheesecloth.
 Cool the stock quickly, using an ice bath if necessary, and then refrigerate or freeze.